forbesmyester/async-auto-funcs/README.md

 ### makeAsyncAutoHandlerFunc

-This is similar to `makeAsyncAutoTaskFunc` but is for the callback at the end of `async.auto`.
+This is similar to `makeAsyncAutoTaskSpec` but is for the callback at the end of `async.auto`.
 It works like to this:

 ```javascript
 var makeAsyncAutoHandlerFunc = require('async-auto-funcs').makeAsyncAutoHandlerFunc;